saidvandeklundert/notes/C/README.md

 The C standard: https://stackoverflow.com/questions/81656/where-do-i-find-the-current-c-or-c-standard-documents

-`Cast`: converting one datatype into another.
+`Cast`: explicitly converting one datatype into another.
 Also known as type casting or type-conversion.
 Type conversions can be implicit (performed by the compiler) or explicit (use of the cast operator).
 A cast operator consists of a type name, in parentheses:

 ```c
 int people = 4;